awslabs/graphstorm/docs/source/api/graphstorm.dataloading.rst

     GraphStorm dataloading module includes a set of graph DataSets and DataLoaders for different graph machine learning tasks.

-    If users would like to customize DataLoaders, please extend those ``***DataLoaderBase`` classes and customize the abstract methods.
+    If users would like to customize DataLoaders, please extend those classes in the :ref:`Base DataLoaders <basedataloaders>` section and customize their abstract methods.

 .. currentmodule:: graphstorm.dataloading

+.. _basedataloaders:

 Base DataLoaders
 -------------------